storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-evcore-free-dependencies` via npm.
-- A recent version of the Cordova CLI (such as `6.4.0`) is recommended. _**PROBLEMS with older Cordova versions: Cordova CLI older than `6.4.0` include an old version of cordova-ios that requires an extra `cordova prepare` step;_ Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
+- A recent version of the Cordova CLI (such as `6.4.0`) is recommended.
+Possible issues with older Cordova versions include:
+  - Cordova CLI older than `6.4.0` include an old version of cordova-ios that requires an extra `cordova prepare` step;
+  - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is *not* supported since they do not honor the `before_plugin_install` hook.
 These are supported by: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.15.2` included with the following defines: